go-rod/go-rod.github.io/get-started/README.md

 }
 ```

-The `MustWindowFullscreen` resizes the browser window to make it easier to debug.
+The `NoDefaultDevice` and `MustWindowFullscreen` maximize the page viewport and browser window to make it easier to debug.
 We use `MustElement` and the selector we copied from the Devtools panel
 to get the element we want to manipulate.
 The `MustElement` will automatically wait until the element appears,
 so we don't need to use `MustWaitLoad` before it.